rock3tsprocket/titanium-api-cli/README.md

 4. Run the `help` command.

 # Limitations
-- Anything that requires a `PUT` request (modifying configuration) is not supported.
+- Anything that requires a `PUT` request (modifying bot configuration) is not supported.
 - No shell completion or history (idk why you'd need those for something like this anyway).

 # Special thanks